PRTG API v2 Overview

 Filtering by Tree Structure

-There are two special properties: ancestors and descendants.
-They provide access to the tree structure in filter expressions.
+There is one special property: parentid.
+It provides access to the tree structure in filter expressions.

 Example: All children of the group with ID 2004